mavleo96/yin-yang-classification/README.md

 ---

-## Models and Results Visualization
+## Classification Models and Results Visualization

 ### Random Forest Classifier
 > _it ain't much but it's honest work_